The Salzburger Sportwelt - Intensive

 Duration: 05:25 h

-From the Weissenhofalm walk on a largely flat route along Mooskopf past the ski elevators to the Ahornkarkof, the Saukarkopf and Saukarfunktel to the Kogelalm, which is located at the ski elevator the 'flying Mozart'.
-This first section is originally still part of stage 19, from the Kogelalm officially begins stage 20 of the Salzburg Almenweg.
-Stage 20 goes via over wide open ski slopes and high forests.
-This hike takes us mainly through the ski area, past numerous mountain huts such as the Latschenhof, Jandlalm and finally the Waldgasthof.
+From the Weissenhofalm walk along a mostly flat route via Mooskopf past the ski elevators to the Ahornkarkof, the Saukarkopf and Saukarfunktel to the Kogelalm, which is located at the ski elevator the Flying Mozart.
+This first section is originally still part of Stage 19, from the Kogelalm officially only starts stage 20 of the full Salzburger Almenweg.
+Stage 20 goes via wide open ski slopes and high forests.
+This hike takes us mainly through the ski area, past numerous mountain huts such as the Latschenhof, Jandlalm and finally the Waldgasthof Flachau.
+If you're feeling a little down, know that you can take a sauna here if you wish.

 Berghotel Waldgasthof